viseshrp/workedon/README.md

 --------

 - Log work from your shell in plain text with human-readable dates/times.
   - The date/time is optional.
-Default is the current date/time.
+The default is the current date/time.
   - The `@` character is used to separate the text from the date/time.
 - Fetch logged work with human-readable dates/times.